quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 Multiple QUIC packets can be coalesced in a single UDP datagram, especially during the handshake (see {{Section 12.2 of QUIC-TRANSPORT}}).
 However, neither QUIC nor UDP themselves provide an explicit mechanism to track this behaviour.
-To make it possible for implementations to track coalescing across packet-level and datagram-level qlog events, this document defines a qlog-specific mechanism for tracking coalescing across packet-level and datagram-level qlog events: a "datagram identifier" carried in `datagram_id` fields. qlog implementations that want to track coalescing can use this mechanism, where multiple events sharing the same `datagram_id` indicate they were coalesced in the same UDP datagram.
+To make it possible for implementations to track coalescing across QUIC packet-level and UDP datagram-level qlog events, can use the optional `datagram_payload_checksum` field.
+It carries a 32-bit CRC32c value that is calculated on the UDP user payload as described in {{Section 11.3 of !RFC9868}}.
-The selection of specific and locally-unique `datagram_id` values is an implementation choice.

 # Security and Privacy Considerations